fuping/Codility/README.md

-# Project Title
+# Codility playground

-One Paragraph of project description goes here
+The project is a coding playground of codility lessons and demos

 ## Getting Started